 Pass the X attacks originate from having a piece of information, in this post examples this will be a hash and then leveraging them for lateral movement throughout a network.
-The majority of these attacks can be carried out from a domain joined machine or an attacker machine on the network but outside the domain.
+Most of these attacks can be carried out from a domain joined machine or an attacker machine on the network but outside the domain.

-From an attacking perspective, the majority of the attacks are only leverageable once we have local admin rights on a system, for this purpose sometimes leveraging Kerberoasting/ASREPRoasting or GPPassword attacks can get us the privileges required.
+From an attacking perspective, the majority of the attacks are only leverageable once we have local admin rights on a system, for this purpose, sometimes leveraging Kerberoasting/ASREPRoasting or GPPassword attacks can get us the privileges required.
 It is worth noting that lateral movement is still possible without local admin but it depends on other misconfigurations in an environment.

 This post won't dive into how to get local admin, rather it will focus on leveraging the rights to perform lateral movement via

-However as this post has grown arms and legs I am going to do a separate post all about Kerberos & Over Pass The Hash attacks to get you to domain admin hoping to cover:
+However, as this post has grown arms and legs, I am going to do a separate post all about Kerberos & Over Pass, The Hash attacks to get you to domain admin, hoping to cover: